 The Board meets regularly (usually monthly) and at such other times when necessary.
 Two meetings are held with the Society's actuaries to discuss the valuation results, the Financial Condition Report and the Asset Share Report.
-A minimum of two meetings are held annually with the investment managers to discuss and revise the investment strategy in light of market conditions and one meeting is held annually with the Society's auditors before each Annual General Meeting to discuss the year end results.
+Meetings are held with the investment managers to discuss and revise the investment strategy in light of market conditions and one meeting is held annually with the Society's auditors before each Annual General Meeting to discuss the year end results.
 All these professionals maintain constant contact with the Society throughout the year by phone, letter and e-mail to ensure any changes in regulations or market conditions which could affect the Society are dealt with immediately.